dlucredio/js-distributor/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug reports, feel free to open an issue or submit a pull request.
+Check out the [internal documentation](distributor/README.md) for more details.

 ## Acknowledgements